 Imagine a future where we not only reduce teenage drug use, but eradicate it.
 Imagine a future where young adults aren’t deep in drug addiction before they are able to establish themselves in life.
 Imagine a future where our prisons have far fewer young people locked up for drug use or associated crimes.

-As governor, I will propose mandatory drug testing for every high school student in Alabama.
+As governor, I will propose mandatory drug testing for every high school student in Alabama who participates in any extra curricular activities.
 Those who fail will be given help in the form of guidance and counseling, with a specified discipline program under the same terms as those who use drugs on school campuses.
 I believe that we will see immediate results in classroom performance and test scores.
 Today, we already spend a few dollars testing parolees in our local counties using a random “color of the day” system.

 I understand this would not come without a cost.
 However, I believe that none of us realizes just how costly the drug addiction and abuse epidemic already is.
 Further, I believe that by partnering with business and corporate leaders and non-profit organizations, we can come up with an effective way to clean up Alabama’s schools, improve the direction of our children’s’ futures, and keep Alabama’s future more free of addiction and, hopefully, even prison.

 Step 3: Mentorship and Character

 I believe, like all of you, that our kids need more than just math, science, and grammar.
 They need to be equipped for life.
 I also believe that the resources to better accomplish this are at our fingertips.
 I will work with the educators to implement mentorship programs that involve volunteer retirees, parents, and grandparents who would love to invest their time in the rising generation.
 I will advocate for partnerships between elementary schools and non-profit organizations to make this need a reality.